KenKundert/flicker-noise/README.rst

 :Released: 2020-11-13

-Includes a resistor model that demonstrates how to properly model flicker noise in Verilog-A as described in `Flicker Noise Formulations in Compact Models
+Includes a resistor model that demonstrates how to properly model flicker noise in Verilog-A as described in:

-<https://ieeexplore.ieee.org/document/8957705>`_, to be published in
-Transactions on Computer-Aided Design of Integrated Circuits and Systems some time in 2020.
+| `Flicker Noise Formulations in Compact Models <https://kenkundert.com/docs/tcad20-flicker-noise.pdf>`_;
+| G. J. Coram, C. C. McAndrew, K. K. Gullapalli, and K. S. Kundert;
+| IEEE Transactions on CAD, vol. 39, no. 10, October 2020.

 Also included are two circuits.
 The first is a simple test circuit for the resistor model.
 Here Rva is the Verilog-A model and Rref is the resistor model